 The wider 285/60/20 tires have been known to rub on the front mud flaps, so obviously you will need to remove those first since there will be some contact there.
 You will experience improved off-road performance and handling with the wider tires combined with improved looks and truck stance.

-Other than that, the 285/60/20’s fit and look great, which means a 285/55/20 will fit snug without any dramas since the aspect ratio (sidewall) is smaller.
+Other than that, the 285/60/20’s fit and look great, which means a 285/55/20 will fit snugly without any dramas since the aspect ratio (sidewall) is smaller.
 This only means you will lose on some ground clearance.

 It’s been widely reported that size 295/60/20 in the Nitto Terra Grapplers fits quite fine on the stock 20×8 wheel which is a 34″ tire.

-Size 305/55-20 is the absolute biggest you can fit without clearance issues.
+Size 305/55-20 is the absolute biggest tire you can fit without clearance issues.
 You might lose some clearance when fully stuffed in the wheel arch while going off-road at full articulation.
-305/55-20 is actually a very popular tire option with little to no reported problems.
+305/55-20 is a very popular tire option with little to no reported problems.
 Make sure the offset is correct on the aftermarket wheel.

 Largest Tires on Stock Nissan Titan with a 2” Lift

-If you have 18’s with, for example, a Rough Country 2” in the rear and 3” in the front, you could get away with 35” tires.
+If you have 18s with, for example, a Rough Country 2” in the rear and 3” in the front, you could get away with 35” tires.
 You might have to do some trimming in this instance when running it on stock rims.
 An aftermarket wheel with the correct offset will negate that.
 If you after that aggressive wide “stance” appearance then just fitting bigger tires isn’t sufficient.
-In this case you will definitely need either wheel spacers or aftermarket rims with the correct offset to achieve the desired look.
+In this case, you will need either wheel spacers or aftermarket rims with the correct offset to achieve the desired look.

-How Will Fuel Economy Be Affected?
+How Will The Fuel Economy Be Affected?

 So, before you do the big tire upgrade, make sure you understand your fuel economy WILL be negatively affected!
 Sure, your truck will look more aggressive, have better traction, and perform better off-road, however, it all comes at a price.
-Also, depending how big you go, it might not even be more than 4kg heavier per wheel, however, this makes a big difference in torque applied on the wheels, and if you decide to go bigger than a 33” tire, then re-gearing is highly recommended.
+Also, depending on how big you go, it might not even be more than 4kg heavier per wheel, however, this makes a big difference in torque applied on the wheels, and if you decide to go bigger than a 33” tire, then re-gearing is highly recommended.

-What Is the Biggest Tire You Can Put On a Nissan Frontier
+What Is The Biggest Tire You Can Put On A Nissan Frontier

-So, what is the biggest tire size is you can comfortably fit on a stock Nissan Frontier without any additional modifications?
+So, what is the biggest tire size you can comfortably fit on a stock Nissan Frontier without any additional modifications?
 The largest size you can fit on a Nissan Frontier with a stock suspension is 265/75/16.
-This size does not cause any rubbing or requires trimming of fender liners.
+This tire size does not cause any rubbing or requires the trimming of fender liners.